ringvold/get5_api/README.md

 This will be a web panel for the [splewis/get5](https://github.com/splewis/get5) CSGO sourcemod plugin.

 Get5Api aims to replace parts of [splewis/get5-web] and [PhlexPlexico/G5API]
 and implement new feature as needs arise.
+It is actuallt not just an API but also a web site.
+There will be a GraphQL API further down the road for chat bots and other use cases.

-This application is written in Elixir with Phoenix, Graphql and Postresql, with the frontend written in [Elm](https://elm-lang.org/).
+This application is written with [Phoenix](https://www.phoenixframework.org/) and Postgresql.

-# Plan (short version)
+## Plan (short version)

 1. [ ] Make the basics it work
 2. [ ] Make it pretty